Quantum0uasar/retail-price-intelligence/README.md

 This means a 1% higher historical price was associated with approximately 2% lower demand in the model.

 More negative values suggest stronger historical price sensitivity.
-These estimates are descriptive associations and should not be interpreted as causal evidence.
+These estimates are descriptive historical associations and should not be interpreted as causal evidence.

 ## Customer Segmentation

-Customers are grouped with RFM analysis:
+Customers are grouped using RFM analysis:

 - **Recency:** How recently a customer purchased
 - **Frequency:** How often a customer purchased
 - **Monetary:** How much a customer spent

-RFM measures are standardized with `StandardScaler`, then K-Means clustering assigns customers to behavioral segments.
+RFM features are standardized with `StandardScaler`, and K-Means clustering is used to assign customers to behavioral segments.

 This helps illustrate differences among high-value, repeat, recent, and lower-spending customer groups.